zivoy/marian-extension/src/extractors/README.md

 ### cleanText

-Takes in a string an cleans it up
+Takes in a string and cleans it up

 * normalizes unicode to be NFKC
 * remove unicode control characters
 * replace invisible characters and bidi characters with space(s)
 * remove leading commas
-* replace replace repeating whitespace to be at most 1 space
+* replace repeating whitespace to be at most 1 space
 * trims spaces from beginning and end

 ### withTimeout